HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 There are two primary actors that engage in the process of requesting health data from an external source:

-- Patient – the subject of the data query being sent in the $match request
+- Patient – the subject of the data query being sent in the $match request (or equivalent)
-- User – The individual who is being authenticated to initiate a $match request
+- User – The individual who is being authenticated to initiate a $match request (or equivalent)

 The Patient and the User may not be the same individual in a transaction.
 An individual who has been authorized to access another individual's health data is called an Authorized Representative.
-Instances where an Authorized Representative is present include, but are not limited to, include:
+Instances where an Authorized Representative is present include, but are not limited to:

-- B2B Use Cases – A physician accessing a patient’s health data through an HIE/QHIN query via the EMR
+- B2B Use Cases – A physician accessing a patient’s health data through an HIE/QHIN query via their EMR
-- B2C Proxy User Use Cases – Instances where an authorized representative is allowed to access to a patient’s health record (e.g. a parent accessing their child’s records)
+- B2C Proxy User Use Case – An authorized representative is allowed to access a patient’s health record (e.g. a parent accessing their child’s records)

-An authorized representative must be authenticated and given the authority to access data on behalf of a patient prior to the query.
+An authorized representative's identity MUST be verified according to <a href="https://docs.google.com/document/d/1IY8m_bEz-4gwsu9_Ctig78lP9FG74Dc36fDOPDZy0kc/edit">guidance</a> and sufficient demographics MUST be collected if matching on the identity of the representative is to be performed.
+In all cases the representative is, when local policies are met, authorized to access data on behalf of a patient prior to the query and determining authorization is outside the scope of this IG.
+The B2C workflow with credentials at the responding organization is already well-defined in <a href="http://hl7.org/fhir/smart-app-launch/history.html">HL7 SMART App Launch IG</a>.
-Provide links out to SMART App Launch IG to provide guidance on the technical workflow?

  **I need a technical description and proofreading of the use case below:**